Azure/autorest.csharp/readme.md

 #### Change the implementation of serialization/deserialization method of one particular property

-If you want to change the implementation of serialization/deserialization method of one particular property, you could define your own hook methods and assign them to a property using the `CodeGenMemberSerializationHooks` attribute.
+If you want to change the implementation of serialization/deserialization method of one particular property, you could define your own hook methods and assign them to the property by using the `CodeGenMemberSerializationHooks` attribute.

+This `CodeGenMemberSerializationHooks` comes with two different usages, you could either add the attribute to the containing type of the property you would like to change, or add the attribute to a specified property.

+Please note:
+1. When used on a class or struct, the `PropertyName` value is required.
+When used on a property, the `PropertyName` value will be ignored by the generator.
+2. If there are `CodeGenMemberSerializationHooks` attribute on a property, and a `CodeGenMemberSerializationHooks` attribute on the containing type with the same property name, the attribute on the property will override the attribute on the containing type.
+3. The `CodeGenMemberSerializationHooks` attribute cannot be inherited by its derived types when used on a class or struct.

 <details>

-The `CodeGenMemberSerializationHooks` attribute takes two parameters: `SerializationValueHook` and `DeserializationValueHook`, these are hook method names, and they should have the signature as below:
+When adding the `CodeGenMemberSerializationHooks` attribute to a property, it takes two parameters: `SerializationValueHook` and `DeserializationValueHook`, When adding the `CodeGenMemberSerializationHooks` attribute to a type, it takes three parameters: `PropertyName`, `SerializationValueHook` and `DeserializationValueHook`, and `PropertyName` is required.
+The `SerializationValueHook` and `DeserializationValueHook` are hook method names, and they should have the signature as below:

 ``` C#
 // serialization hook and serialization value hook